 I’ll admit, sometimes, when I am short on time, I will use a packet mix for the mousse.
-The real recipe is not difficult, but waiting for the melted chocolate too cool is sometime more time than I have.
-I have for example been known to forget the cooling chocolate to the point that it goes hard again and needs to be remelted…
+The real recipe is not difficult, but waiting for the melted chocolate too cool is sometimes more time than I have.
+Or I am so busy that I get distracted.
+I have, for example, been known to forget the cooling chocolate to the point that it goes hard again and needs to be remelted…

 A little something special

 With all the air from the egg whites, this decadent chocolate mousse cake is actually quite light.
 Yet the richness of the mousse adds a dimension that makes this cake a ‘wow’ cake.

 Do you not want the raspberries and strawberries on top?
 Add more berries.
 Or use chocolate-dipped pieces of orange and consider adding finely grated orange peel to the mousse.